 Top August Tips

 Create Family Control/Command Center

 Taking the entire family’s sports, work, and school schedules plus appointments all in one spot will keep everyone organized.
-Even keep a file folder in a kitchen drawer with all the appointments and schedules and add to a Family Wall Calendar each month.
+Even keep a file folder in a kitchen drawer with all the appointments and schedules and add it to a Family Wall Calendar each month.
 Organization is key!

 Wash and Put Away All Summer Items

-Once you and your family have finished the last time at the beach/lake, it is time to clean and dry all the water toys and place in the garage or shed till next year.
+Once you and your family have finished the last time at the beach/lake, it is time to clean and dry all the water toys and place them in the garage or shed till next year.
 Remember to discard any broken items.
 Also, remember to shop for end-of-season sales for any new toys for the lake/beach or even new beach towels.

 Clear kitchen countertops, insides of cupboards, refrigerator, freezer, and dishwasher.
 Organize the pantry for Fall.